Young Eagles @ EAA Chapter 461

 We send out emails to all registered participants; however, emails sometimes fail to deliver.

 We strongly recommend checking our website and our Facebook page before heading to the airport.
-We make a GO/NO-GO decision around 6pm the night before the event.
+We make a GO/NO-GO decision around 8pm the night before the event.

-We try to post as soon as possible the status of the event whenever it changes.
+We try to post as soon as possible whenever the status of the event changes.
 This would include rescheduling, cancellation, delays, and so on.
 Due to the accuracy (or the lack thereof) of weather forecasts, the variation in local weather conditions, and conditions specific to Clow Airport, we try not to make these decisions very far in advance.
 We try our best to avoid disappointments; however, safety is always our primary concern, followed closely by the comfort and enjoyment of our Young Eagles passengers.

 How many passengers are permitted on a flight?